 - A highly visible feedback tab where we can survey users about accessibility needs.

-- The ability to increase the font size, available on each detail page.
+- The ability to increase the font size available on each topic page.

-To create a fully accessible website is very complex and expensive.
+To create a fully accessible website is complex and expensive.
 A lot of thought and planning went into improving the website usability when rebuilt in 2015.
-More features are planned for 2016, including the development of quick keys optimised for different browsers and contrast pages.
+More features are planned for future development, including the development of quick keys optimised for different browsers and contrast pages.

-Our strong focus on improving health literacy and reducing health literacy is present in all we do.
+Our focus on improving health literacy is present in all we do.
 This includes our web content, videos, resource development and workforce training.
-However, there is always room for improvement and if you find any problems or have any suggestions what else can be done, please contact us.
+However, there is always room for improvement and if you find any problems or have any suggestions about what else can be done, please contact us.